Opinion | Confessions of an undercover Tom Brady admirer

 But many players are ruthless, have political affiliations we may or may not agree with and have odd or superstitious relationships with food.
 This is not a justification so much as a reminder that Brady’s sins are clearly magnified by his stardom.
 Would we vilify a lesser player for eschewing strawberries?
 Perhaps not.

-The way Brady makes record shattering performances seem routine, even bland, shouldn’t lull us into ignoring the fact that we witness history every time number 12 takes the ball.
+The way Brady makes record-shattering performances seem routine, even bland, shouldn’t allow us to ignore the fact that we witness history pretty much every time No. 12 takes the ball.

 On the other hand, history suggests hating Brady is just par for the course.
 Wilt Chamberlin was dominant, but never beloved.
 Jack Nicklaus was far superior as a golfer, but never won over the crowds the way Arnold Palmer did.
 Like those legends before him, Brady has earned grudging appreciation, but typically not admiration.
 In each case, it took the rigors of age and a decline of skills — Nicklaus in the ’86 Masters, Chamberlin late in life — before each was truly appreciated in his time.
 The same may be true for the famously private Brady.